B. Brian Blair: Autobiography

 In July 2021, the release of Blair's autobiography, Truth Bee Told, was leaked in an article from Slam Wrestling disclosing the death of Blair's eldest son, Brett.
 In September of the same year, the book's release month of October 2021 was formally announced.
 The book is coauthored by Ian Douglass, a contributor to the autobiographies of Dan Severn, Hornswoggle and Bugsy McGraw, and it features forewords from Bret Hart and Steve Keirn, and an afterword from Hulk Hogan.
 Truth Bee Told was officially released on October 2, 2021.
 In February 2022, it was listed among the finalists for "Best Pro Wrestling Book" in the 2021 Wrestling Observer Awards.

 Other media appearances

-Blair appears in the documentary series Dark Side of the Ring produced by Vice Media titled "The Steroid Trials" (season 3, episode 14) which covers the backstory and circumstances of the legal court case United States v.
-McMahon.
+Blair appears in multiple episodes the documentary series Dark Side of the Ring produced by Vice Media.
+He is featured in the Episodes "Cocaine and Cowboy Boots: the Herb Abrams Story" (season 2, episode 8) which covers the Universal Wrestling Federation (Herb Abrams), "The Steroid Trials" (season 3, episode 14) which covers the backstory and circumstances of the legal court case United States v.
+McMahon.,"Breaking the Cycle: The Graham Dynasty" (season 4, episode 3) which focuses on Eddie Graham and his Family, and "What Happened to Doink the Clown?" (season 4, episode 4) which is focused on Matt Borne.